nicotsou/nicotsou.com/content/blog/tltr-typescript-unions/index.md

 Allow me to make an analogy here.

-> If Generics is the equivalent function for your types, conditional types the equivalent if-else statements, then definitely unions are the equivalent arrays.
+> If Generics is the equivalent function for your types, conditional types the equivalent of if-else statements, then definitely unions are the equivalent arrays.

 Yes, basically that’s it!
 It’s an array of _allowed_ types.
 The types a value can have at a given moment.
 You can either set explicitly that a type can be a list of types, or TypeScript will implicitly create this list for you.